 When using a 0.4mm nozzle, most of my normal PLA prints are printed at 60mm/s on the perimeters, 25mm/s for small perimeters, 35mm/s for external perimeters, and “200mm/s” (which ends up programmatically limited by Prusa Slicer to ~100mm/s) for infill.

 PLA prints well at speeds between 30mm to 90mm per second.
 For high-quality results stick to lower printer speeds – around 30-50mm/s.
 As you increase the speed you begin to risk reduced quality prints when printing for high detail.
+This is because high-speed printing tends to create resonance (known as ghosting or ringing) that shows up in your prints.

 PLA is typically the first (and often the best) filament you’ll print with.
 It’s derived from plant starches and smells like cooked pancakes.